Beliavsky/Fortran-code-on-GitHub/README.md

 [FATODE](https://github.com/ComputationalScienceLaboratory/FATODE): set of integrators to solve ordinary differential system y'=f(t,y) with capabilities of direct and adjoint sensitivity analysis, from ComputationalScienceLaboratory

+[Fortran Library for numerical INTegration of differential equations (FLINT)](https://github.com/princemahajan/FLINT): modern object-oriented fortran library that provides four adaptive step-size explicit Runge-Kutta (ERK) methods of order 5, 6, 8, and 9 along with dense-output and multiple event-detection support for each of the methods, by Bharat Mahajan.
+The code is written such that any other ERK method can be implemented by including its coefficients with minimum changes required in the code.

 [generic_rk](https://github.com/cbcoutinho/generic_rk): modularize solvers for ordinary differential equations (ODEs) in Fortran, by cbcoutinho

 [ODEPACK](https://github.com/jacobwilliams/odepack): collection of solvers for the initial value problem for ordinary differential equation systems